 bp continued to demonstrate a consistent commitment to UK communities through its support for schools, arts and culture, sport, community organizations and charities.

-bp’s UK employees volunteered 22,500 hours and generated over £2 million of contributions to community organizations during 2018.
+bp’s UK employees volunteered 51,600 hours and generated over £3.4 million of contributions to community organizations during 2019.

 Find out more at bp.com/uk/bpinthecommunity.

-This summary reflects the economic contribution for the calendar year 2018 and can be read alongside the previous reports for a year-on-year comparison.
-It also highlights the consistency of bp’s contribution to the UK economy over the previous five-year period.
+This summary reflects the economic contribution for the calendar year 2019 and can be read alongside the previous reports for a year-on-year comparison.
+It highlights the consistency of bp’s contribution to the UK economy since 2014.

 Find out more about the methodology used in performing this analysis.